danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Data-Transformation-and-Data-Model-Development/readme.md

   ![Power_Query_Product.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Power_Query_Product.jpg?raw=true)

-# DAX Calculated Date Tables
+# DAX Calculated Tables and Measures

 For dates, I created the **calculated table** called *Calendar* using **DAX** using the min and max dates from *Order Date* in the *Orders* table.
 We define the columns *Date*, *Year*, *Quarter*, *Month No* and *Day* with the following DAX code: